 If you wish to be treated under the relevant reciprocal healthcare agreement, you must advise the medical staff in the country you're visiting.
 You'll need to provide the local authorities with:

-Further information about health care when travelling overseas and international health agreements is available on the Medicare website, or by calling 13 20 11.
+Further information about health care when travelling overseas and international health agreements is available on the Department of Human Services website, or by calling 13 20 11.

 Department of Veterans' Affairs